Top 15 Most Expensive Places To Die In The World

 Average Funeral Cost (Local Currency): 3,000,000 Yen

-In a customary procedure of funeral services in Japan, a vigil takes place on the first day, and a funeral ceremony followed by cremation is performed on the second day.
+In Japan, funeral services are traditionally performed over two days: a vigil is held on the first day, and a funeral ceremony is followed by cremation.

 2. China